Edmund Fitzgerald

 This reader/writer highly recommends it.

-Tidbit: I just found out that my high school honey, Karen Kieppe, who spent summers on the shores of the St. Clair River, told me this week that the captain of the Edmund Fitzgerald would sound his distinctive horn in salute as the mothers and daughters enjoyed the ship’s weekly passing of their cottages in the late 1960s and early 70s.
+Tidbit: I just found out that my high school honey, Karen Kieppe, who spent summers on the shores of the St. Clair River, recalled this week the captain of the Edmund Fitzgerald would sound his distinctive horn in greetings as the mothers and daughters enjoyed the ship’s weekly passing of their cottages in the late 1960s and early 70s.
 I’m more than certain that they looked pretty good in their bathing suits, and confident that the captain had a pretty good eye even without his binoculars.

 This is just my speculation!